Published: July 5, 2021 | Updated: July 12, 2021 | Posted by: Venus Zoleta | Personal Finance

 You probably first encountered the bank code when you added a bank account to your PayPal account for transferring funds.

 However, it’s quite hard to quickly find the BRSTN on PayPal’s list.
-Here’s a more organized list that arranges banks alphabetically.
-Below, bank codes for the country’s top banks are listed separately as well for your easy reference.
+If you need to quickly get BPI’s bank code, for example, here’s a more organized list that arranges banks alphabetically.
+Below, bank codes for the country’s top banks are listed separately for your easy reference.

 |Asia United Bank Corporation (AUB)||011020011|

 |Australia and New Zealand Banking Group Limited||010700015|

 |Bank of Tokyo-Mitsubishi, Limited||010460012|